AndrewBoryk/andrewboryk.github.io/README.md

 </p>

 ## About Me
 Welcome.
 My name is Andrew Boryk, and I am an iOS Developer and Entrepreneur.
 I began coding when I was 12, which is a skill I’ve continued to practice for the past 9 years.
 My relationship with developing iPhone apps originated in my senior year of high school.
-It's been 5 years since then, and I’ve continued to teach myself iOS development, while graduating college with an Accounting degree.
-I’ve published several arcade games, three social media apps, and an app for our college’s newspaper.
+It's been 5 years since then, and I’ve continued to teach myself iOS development, while graduating college with a degree in Accounting Computer Information Systems.
+I’ve published several arcade games, three social media apps, an app for our college’s newspaper, as well as several open source libraries available via CocoaPods.
 My most recent venture was a college social media named Tapt, where I was the Co-founder, Chief Technology Officer, and Lead iOS developer.

 Currently I’m looking for an opportunity to contribute my skills as an iOS developer employed full-time or under contract.